copyrite/LwotcMinimalText/XComGame.md

 +1 to grenade damage. +1 to damage-per-turn effects from grenades.

 ## Both Barrels
 Fire your sawed-off shotgun at a nearby enemy.
-Consumes 2 charges to deal double damage.
+Base damage is doubled.
+Consumes 2 charges.
-* {% 1AP ET %}
+* {% AP1 ET %}

 ## Brawler
-You take {% BRAWLER_DR_PCT %}% less damage from enemies in {% BRAWLER_RADIUS %} tile radius.
+You take {% BRAWLER_DR_PCT %}% less damage from enemies in a {% BRAWLER_RADIUS %} tile range.

 ## Bring 'Em On
 Your primary weapon and explosives have +1 critical damage per every 2 enemies you can see, up to a maximum of +8.
-* Units visible at squadsight ranges apply.
+* TODO: Units visible at squadsight ranges apply.
 (But do you need squadsight for it?)

 ## Brutality
-When you kill a non-robotic enemy with your sawed-off shotgun, other non-robotic enemies within {% BRUTALITY_RADIUS %} tile radius of the target have a 50% chance to panic.
+Non-robotic enemies have a 50% chance to panic when you kill a non-robotic enemy in a {% BRUTALITY_RADIUS_TILES %} tile range of it with a sawed-off shotgun.

 ## Bulwark
 +{% BULWARK_ARMOR %} Armor.
 You are a high cover object.

 ## Bunker Buster
 Fire a rocket that deals moderate damage and huge environmental damage in a large area of effect.
-* 2 actions.
+* {% AP2 %}
-* Uses per mission: {% BUNKER_BUSTER_CHARGES %}
+* {% CHARGES %}

 ## Burnout
-When you attack with your flamethrower, you leave a smoke cloud with a {% BURNOUT_RADIUS %} tile radius centered at your position.
+You leave a smoke cloud with a {% BURNOUT_RADIUS %} tile radius centered at your position when you attack with your flamethrower.
 * +20 Defense to all units on tiles with Burnout smoke.

 ## Capacitor Discharge